florianpfleiderer/CYWS3D-pipeline/readme.md

 docker build -t cyws3d:latest .
 ```

-Or start the .devcontainer using visual studio mcode (recommended way due to the postCreateCommand that is also run)
+Or start the .devcontainer using visual studio code (recommended way due to the postCreateCommand that is also run)

 **Notes**